 RoboBusLine.
 Scheduled robobus service in regular traffic on roads in the Kivikko district of Helsinki.
 The RobobusLine project prepares for commercially viable automated bus operation in Helsinki projected to start by 2021.

-FABULOS (Future Automated Bus Urban Level Operation System).
-The FABULOS project focuses on how cities can use self-driving minibuses in a systematic way.
+The FABULOS (Future Automated Bus Urban Level Operation System) project focuses on how cities can use self-driving minibuses in a systematic way.
 The goal is to procure the operations of an automated bus line.
 In Helsinki, the autonomous bus line will be piloted in the Pasila and Kalasatama area in 2020.
 Companies can receive up to 5.5 million euros to support their R&D work in developing systems capable of operating fleets of automated minibuses.

 Sohjoa Baltic.
 The project works towards increasing the attractiveness of public transport by improving offered services and introducing automated driverless electric minibuses, especially for the first and last mile of the journey.
 Sohjoa Baltic brings autonomous small buses to drive demo routes in six Baltic Sea Region cities in the following years.

 Jätkäsaari Mobility Lab supports innovation and business development.
 It aims at generating better mobility solutions for the region and beyond, while building a strong network for collaboration and co-creation.
 The focus of supported pilots and solutions are on improved traffic flow, sustainable modal choices, mitigation of traffic violations and accidents, and improved air quality.